Dave Ramsey Retirement Calculator

 |---|---|---|

-| Step 1 | Save $1,000 starter emergency fund | Covers small surprises so you stop borrowing |
+| Step 1 | Save a $1,000 starter emergency fund | Covers small surprises so you stop borrowing |

 | Step 2 | Pay off all debt (except the house) with the debt snowball | Frees up income for investing |

-| Step 3 | Save 3 to 6 months of expenses | Full emergency fund protects your investments |
+| Step 3 | Save 3 to 6 months of expenses | A full emergency fund protects your investments |

-| Step 4 | Invest 15% of household income for retirement | This is where this calculator applies |
+| Step 4 | Invest 15% of gross household income for retirement | This is where this calculator applies |

 | Step 5 | Save for your children's college | Fund education without loans |

-| Step 6 | Pay off your home early | Eliminates your largest expense |
+| Step 6 | Pay off your home early | Eliminates your largest monthly expense |

 | Step 7 | Build wealth and give generously | Live and give like no one else |